Circumventing shortcuts in audio-visual deepfake detection datasets with unsupervised learning: Silence bias in audio-video datasets

 \subsection{Analysis of leading silence}

 We start by analyzing the silence distribution of the real and fake samples in the two considered datasets.
 We define the duration of the leading silence as the moment when the magnitude of the audio exceeds a certain threshold~$\tau$.
 For this experiment, we select this threshold to be $5 \cdot 10^{-4}$, but as we will shortly see, the results are robust to its choice.
-We carry this analysis only on the real (RVRA) and fully fake (FVFA) videos.
-For the AV-Deepfake1M dataset we use the the validation split, while for the FakeAVCeleb dataset we pick 30\% random videos (since this dataset does not have a standard split).
+We carry this analysis only on the real (RVRA) and fully fake (FVFA) videos from each dataset's test set.

 The results are shown in Figure \ref{fig:distribution_starting_points}.
-We observe that the real videos start with noise, while the fake samples have a leading silence of around 25--30 ms. The duration of silence of fake sample is similar for both datasets, although the distribution is much sharper for the AV-Deepfake1M dataset.
+We observe that the real videos start with noise, while the fake samples have a leading silence of around 25--30 ms. The silence duration of fake samples is similar for both datasets, although the distribution is much sharper for the AV-Deepfake1M dataset.
 If we were to rank the samples based on this feature we would obtain an area under curve of the receiver operating characteristic curve (AUC) of over 98\% for either datasets.

 \mypar{What counts as silence?} For the previous experiment we have considered that silence is the signal that has an amplitude lower than $\tau = 5 \cdot 10^{-4}$.
 We investigate how sensitive the performance is to this threshold.
 We vary $\tau$ across a grid of values and show the results in Figure \ref{fig:impact-of-params} (left).
 We observe that the results are strong as long as this threshold is small enough.